triggermesh/bumblebee/README.md

 ##### Example 3

 Create arrays or modify existing ones.
-"True" value will be converted to boolean and added as a second item of a new array "array" in a new object "newObject".
-"1337" will be added as an integer with a new key "newKey" as a first item of and existing array "commits".
+"True" will be added as a second item of a new array "array" in a new object "newObject".
+"1337" will be added as a new key "newKey" as a first item of an existing array "commits".

 ```yaml